210913-USF-NET/trainer-code/06Angular/angular.md

 However, only html and ts file is necessary to really render a component Even then, you can have html included in the @component decorator as template instead of having its own separate html file.

+## Decorators
+Decorators tell angular that it is of a certain type (such as @ngModule or @Component) Angular takes the metadata that's been passed inside the decorator, and then adds them to the object. (the module/class)

 ## Services
 Services are reusable pieces of logic that can be shared across components.
 They are handled by angular's dependency injection, and are decorated with @injectable decorator.